Where to Stay in London?

 Staying in the West End of London is the best option if you’re visiting London for the first time and want to be within walking distance of the main attractions.

 So where would you say is the center of London?
 Good question!
 There’s no official definition.

 The real heart of the city beats in the West End, which includes Piccadilly Circus, Covent Garden, and Trafalgar Square.
 It has a similar vibe to the Times Square/Broadway area in New York, but with a distinctly British flavor.

 Restaurants in the West End range from high-end to casual.
 Regent Street and Piccadilly in particular are especially well known for their fine dining options.
 Many have Michelin stars.
-But you’ll also be spoiled for choice if you’re looking for more affordable eateries.
-There are plenty of restaurants near Leicester Square and in Chinatown that offer delicious fare at reasonable prices.
+But there are also plenty of restaurants near Leicester Square and in Chinatown that offer delicious food at reasonable prices.

 Many major tourist attractions, such as Buckingham Palace and Westminster Abbey, are within a 15 to 20 minute walking distance from the West End, or just a few minutes by Tube.

 - It’s located right in the heart of London with most of the main attractions within walking distance.